-Here is the procedure for a Data Mapping configuration that includes the steps required for a data extraction from a data source:
+Connect's DataMapper lets you extract data from a variety of files and creating Data Mapping Configuration file.
+The Data Mapping Configuration can then be used to add variable data to Connect Designer templates.

-- 1. Create a new Data Mapping configuration. - First, you create a new Data Mapping configuration manually from a file or by automatically using a wizard.
-In this first step, you select a Data Source.
-See Creating a new Data Mapping configuration. - 2.
-Configure settings for the data source.
-In this step, you configure how the Data Sample is read by the DataMapper so it can delimit each record in the file (using Delimiters).
-See Data Source. - 3.
-Configure the data extraction workflow.
-Here you configure the workflow steps that will be required to extract the data from the Data source to the Data Model.
+Create a new Data Mapping configuration.
+Start creating a Data Mapping configuration by selecting the Data Source.
+You can do this manually or using one of the wizards.
+See Creating a new Data Mapping configuration.

+2. Configure settings for the data source.

+Configure how the Data Sample is read by the DataMapper so it can delimit each record in the file (using Delimiters).
+See Data Source.

+3. Configure the data extraction workflow.

+Configure the workflow steps that will be required to extract the data from the Data source to the Data Model.
 This way, data will be converted and prepared to be used by the Designer module.
-To learn more, see Data Extraction. - Save the Data Mapping configuration.
-Now it's time to save a copy of a data mapping configuration under the name of your choice.
-To learn more, see Saving A Data Mapping configuration.

-Features

-The DataMapper Module is a tool that extract data and prepares it for use in the Designer module.
-The tool does this through the use of a Data Mapping Workflow consisting of multiple Steps which process and extract data from each Source Record of a Data Source and stores it in a Record Set.
+To learn more, see Data Extraction.

+4. Editing the Data Model.

+In this step you can change the data type of fields, add fields, use JavaScript to change the value of a field and much more.
+To learn more, see The Data Model Interface.

+What's Next?

+Use the Designer module to create templates for personalized customer communications.
+To learn more, see The Designer Module.